PALLET RACK REPAIR STANDARDS

 All of Mac Rak's staff are trained to compliance with the RMH/ANSI 16.1 standards

 RMH/ANSI 16.1 and Mac Rak’s position on OSHA’s Rack Repair Regulations

 When OSHA lacks expertise on a particular subject matter or when OSHA lacks detailed regulations regarding a specific industrial practice, such as in the case of pallet rack repair, OSHA often turns to the recognized governing body expert in that particular field for guidance.
-Regarding rack repair, that expert resource in the United States is the Rack Manufacturer’s Institute.
-(RMI) of which Mac Rak is a member.
+Regarding rack repair, that expert resource in the United States is the Rack Manufacturer’s Institute (RMI) of which Mac Rak is a member.
 This is America’s trade association comprised of all major pallet rack producers.
-RMI’s main engineering document RMH/ANSI 16.1 address the topic of pallet rack repair and so this document is used by OSHA as a general guideline regarding pallet rack repair.
+RMI’s main engineering document RMH/ANSI 16.1 addresses the topic of pallet rack repair and so this document is used by OSHA as a general guideline regarding pallet rack repair.

 The following is an excerpt of the applicable passages in ANSI 16.1 regarding pallet rack repair:

 The storage rack system operator is responsible for the maintenance and repair of storage systems.